COBRA continuation coverage

 - If a participant is already age 65 at the time of COBRA enrollment, the participant is permitted to enroll in COBRA coverage for the full eligibility period.

-If you or a dependent will turn age 65 and/or become eligible for Medicare during your COBRA coverage period, be sure to review the applicable special situation(s) below to understand how this might affect eligibility for Chevron retiree health benefits (if eligible).
+If you or a dependent will turn age 65 and/or become eligible for Medicare during your COBRA coverage period, be sure to review the applicable Special Situation(s) below on this page to understand how this might affect eligibility for Chevron retiree health benefits (if eligible).

 If you (or your eligible dependent) are eligible for Medicare and are also enrolled in COBRA coverage, Medicare will be the primary payer of your medical claims*.
 Your Chevron medical COBRA coverage will be secondary.
 As the secondary payer, your Chevron medical plan will subtract the amount that Medicare Part A and Part B should pay toward your services before paying your medical claims.
 Your claims are paid in this manner even if you choose to not enroll in Medicare while you're enrolled in COBRA coverage.